Could you survive on a tenner?

 We are Leonard Cheshire and we provide support to people with disabilities to live, learn and work as independently as they choose whatever their ability.

-We offer a variety of services including residential and supported living, therapy suites, youth centres, social activities as well as training and volunteer programs.
+We offer a variety of services including residential and supported living, therapy suites, social activities as well as training.

 We believe in building a fairer, more inclusive society.
 One that recognises the positive contributions we all make.